International airports in Israel. Israel airports for international flights

 Ovda International Airport

-Distance from Ovda airport to Eilat.
+Distance from Ovda Airport to Eilat.

 Historical reference

-A passenger terminal was built in the 80s and the airport began accepting charters from Europe.
+A passenger terminal was built in the 80s, and the airport began accepting charters from Europe.

-Ovda airport.
+Ovda Airport.

-Ways of communication with the city
+Ways to communicate with the city

 By bus